conceptcartography/conceptcartography/docs/concepts/diversity-can-benefit-information-elaboration-dbie.md

 ## 📖 Definitions

-> "demographic diversity can improve performance by enhancing information elaboration (IE), the process through which information and perspectives distributed among the group are elicited and assessed" [(Steel et al., 2021, p.1288)]
+> "demographic diversity can improve performance by enhancing information elaboration (IE), the process through which information and perspectives distributed among the group are elicited and assessed" (Steel et al., 2021, p.1288)

 ## 💡 Examples

-- **2021** — "Two DBIE hypotheses. a Demographic diversity causes group members to expect cognitive diversity,which changes behaviors in ways that enhance IE. b Demographic diversity decreases the tendency for epistemic conformity with other group members, which also improves IE" [(Steel et al., 2021, 1295)]
+- "Two DBIE hypotheses. a Demographic diversity causes group members to expect cognitive diversity,which changes behaviors in ways that enhance IE. b Demographic diversity decreases the tendency for epistemic conformity with other group members, which also improves IE" (Steel et al., 2021, 1295)

 ## 🔗 Relations